immortals-ume/Data-structure-algorithm-java/src/main/java/com/immortals/ds/tree/Readme.md

     Maximum Value In BST  - find an element such a way in BST , whose key is maximum by following all the right child pointers until it reaches NIL

-    |Time Complexity : The time complexity is O(h)  where h is height of the tree
+    |Time Complexity : The time complexity is O(h)  where h is height of the binarySearchTree

 c.
 Finding a successor or predecessor in BST

       Successsor in BST - Inorder successor of a node is the next node in Inorder traversal of the Binary Tree.
 Inorder Successor is NULL for the last node in Inorder traversal.Inorder Successor of an input node can also be defined as the node with the smallest key greater than the key of the input node.

-      Predecessor in BST -  The predecessor of a node in BST is that node that will be visited just before the given node in the inorder traversal of the tree.
+      Predecessor in BST -  The predecessor of a node in BST is that node that will be visited just before the given node in the inorder traversal of the binarySearchTree.
 If the given node is visited first in the inorder traversal, then its predecessor is NULL

 d.
 Insertion a node in BST

       1.Insert a new node in BST
-        To insert a new value v into BST T, follwoing procedure takes node z , where z.key = v ,z.left =NIL, z.right = NIL. it modifies T  and some attributes of z so it can find appropriate position in the tree to insert z.
+        To insert a new value v into BST T, follwoing procedure takes node z , where z.key = v ,z.left =NIL, z.right = NIL. it modifies T  and some attributes of z so it can find appropriate position in the binarySearchTree to insert z.

         Pesudo-code
-           tree-insert(T,z):
+           binarySearchTree-insert(T,z):
              y = NIL
              x = T.root
            while x != NIL